 Through the narrator, we learn that Mrs. Turner is mixed race and has many Caucasian physical features.
 These make her look different from many in her community and unattractive to Tea Cake.
 We learn, however, that the features that make Mrs. Turner look more typically Caucasian are the features of which Mrs. Turner is proudest.
-She is racist against blacks and wants to set herself apart from black people any way she can.
+She is racist against Black people and wants to set herself apart from Black people any way she can.

 “You got mo’ nerve than me.
 Ah jus’ couldn’t see mahself married to no black man.
 It’s too many black folks already.
 We oughta lighten up the race.”